 Level of granted tax concessions (tax benefit)

-The tax-free allowance amounts to a maximum of 13% of the profit.
+As already mentioned, the tax-free allowance amounts to a maximum of 13% of the profit (15% basic tax-free allowance as of 2022).
 With regard to profits over EUR 30,000, the amount beyond that must correspond to investments in fixed assets that are granted tax concessions or securities of the same amount and in the same calendar year.
-In total, the granted tax concessions are limited to EUR 45,350 per taxpayer and year.
+In total, the granted tax concessions are limited to EUR 45,350 (EUR 45,950 as of 2022) per taxpayer and year.

-The tax-free allowance amounts to EUR 5,900; it is composed of the basic tax-free allowance and the investment-based tax-free allowance covered by investments (EUR 2,000).
-Hence the taxable profit is reduced by EUR 5,900 in 2018.
+The tax-free allowance amounts to EUR 6,500; it is composed of the basic tax-free allowance and the investment-based tax-free allowance covered by investments (EUR 2,000).
+The maximum investment-related tax-free allowance would have been EUR 2,600 (13% of EUR 20,000).
+Hence the taxable profit is reduced by EUR 6,500 in 2022.

 If investments are made in years of losses, there is no entitlement to any tax benefit in the form of the tax-free allowance.

-Transitional profits (i.e. profits accruing on account of a switch between types of profit calculations) are included in the tax benefit.
+Transitional profits (i.e. profits accruing on account of a switch between types of profit calculations) are to be included in the tax benefit.

 No tax-free allowance can be deducted from capital gains (profits accruing when a business or partnership share is sold or the operation of the business is terminated).